The Sky Blues were held to a 1-1 draw by Huddersfield Town at the John Smith’s Stadium on Saturday afternoon.

 An injury to Dabo just before the hour mark allowed Jack Burroughs the chance to make his first league appearance of the season off the bench.

-City’s pressure eventually told when they took the lead on 69 minutes after winning the ball deep in the Terriers half thanks to an important challenge from Burroughs before Hamer played Shipley whose deflected effort left Schofield with no chance.
+City’s pressure eventually told when they took the lead on 69 minutes after winning the ball deep in the Terriers half thanks to an important challenge from Burroughs before Hamer played in Shipley whose deflected effort left Schofield with no chance.

-Huddersfield equalised 10 minutes later when the Sky Blues failed to clear a corner from the left with the ball dropping to substitute Danny Ward who drilled an effort into the bottom left corner.
+Huddersfield equalised 10 minutes later when the Sky Blues failed to clear a corner from the left with the ball dropping to substitute Ward who drilled an effort into the bottom left corner.

 The Sky Blues were on the front foot again almost immediately after the restart with Josh Eccles charging forward before forcing Schofield into a save low down to his left.